 Putting a quantifiable number on the strength of a fielder's arm helps to evaluate the effectiveness of that arm.
 However, Arm Strength is not the only component of a good throw.
 Along with velocity, the accuracy of the throw is very important, as is the trajectory.
 A 90 mph throw from the outfield that bounces three times will inevitably lose speed each time it hits the ground.

-Watch: Statcast records Nolan Arenado's Arm Strength on a throw from third.
+Watch: Statcast records Addison Russell's Arm Strength on a throw from shortstop.

 In A Call